shonsalomonovitch/Assembler/README.md

-Assembler for assembly language in C
+Assembler for assembly language in C.

 A University Project.
 Was made as a part of my bachelore degree in systems programming lab course.
 It is an "imaginary assembler" for assembly programming language.
 Was written in C programming language at linux.

 Example of error handeling :

 ![error1_screenshot](https://github.com/user-attachments/assets/126cdeb7-2691-4341-82f3-9f70a01719d5)